 If you find cracks in the walls, these could indicate different foundation problems like water damage, often leading to repairs that require interventions from a professional inspector.
 The same thing applies when you test the condition of doors and windows.

-Make sure to open and close these fixed unit structures and search thoroughly for any sign of mold or damages on the corners of doors and window.
+Make sure to open and close this fixed condo unit in Etobicoke.
+Check their structures and search thoroughly for any sign of mold or damages on the corners of doors and windows.
 These could escalate and affect the condition of your walls too.

 Kitchen and Washroom